hhuang97/BinaryTree/README.md

 # BinaryTree
-Experimenting implementation of a binary tree in C
+Experimenting implementation of a binary tree in C++